Installing Infrared Heating Cost

 - Existing Electrical Infrastructure — Older properties might require electrical upgrades, such as new circuits or fuseboard improvements, which can increase expenses.

-- Quality of Insulation and Heat Loss - Properties with good insulation retain heat more effectively, reducing the number of panels needed and lowering running costs.
+- Quality of Insulation and Heat Loss — Properties with good insulation retain heat more effectively, reducing the number of panels needed which can then reduce the overall installation price and operating costs when running infrared heating.

 Types of Infrared Heating